zackmeach/GridironLabs/docs/ui_panels.md

 ## Reference implementation

-- **HomePage** includes a League Standings scaffold panel as a reference surface for the chrome + dense rows.
+- **HomePage** includes a League Standings reference panel as a reference surface for the chrome + dense rows.
 - **SettingsPage** is intentionally a blank scaffold while the new panel system is implemented.
 - **Entity Pages**:
   - `TeamSummaryPage` and `PlayerSummaryPage` serve as summary scaffolds for detail views.